383425

 Gross Margin & Pricing Power

-TJX has subpar unit economics for a retailer, making it difficult to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it's averaged a paltry 34.3% gross margin over the last two years.
-This means the company makes $0.34 for every $1 in revenue before accounting for its operating expenses.
+TJX has weak unit economics for a retailer, making it difficult to reinvest in the business.
+As you can see below, it's averaged a 32% gross margin over the last eight quarters.
+This means the company makes $0.32 for every $1 in revenue before accounting for its operating expenses.
 TJX Gross Margin (GAAP)

 Operating Margin